Medically Reviewed by Lauren Wall, PA-C

 Achilles tendon injuries are common in athletes of sports that involve running, jumping, sudden acceleration and deceleration movements, and rapid changes of direction.
 That’s why women tennis players are often prone to suffering from injuries involving the Achilles tendon.

 Incurring an Achilles tendon injury can really dampen your athletic career if not treated promptly.
-So, for all the athletes out there, don’t hesitate to book a consultation with our orthopedic ankle surgeon in Cary to discuss your treatment options and to prevent further complications.
+So, for all the athletes out there, don’t hesitate to book a consultation with one of our Orthopedic Foot and Ankle specialists to discuss your treatment options and to prevent further complications.

 The Achilles tendon is the largest and thickest tendon of the body.
 A tendon is a fibrous connective tissue that attaches muscles to bones.
 They are usually flexible and good at withstanding tension.
 However, they are also inelastic.